A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Results

 \section{Results}

 As outlined in Section \ref{sec:methods}, we simulate 50,000 extra-tidal stars and corresponding recoil binaries in five different Galactic potential models for 159 GCs in \cite{2018MNRAS.478.1520B} using \texttt{Corespray}.
 Each extra-tidal star and binary contains complete spatial (e.g. right ascension, declination, distance), kinematic (e.g. proper motions and radial velocities) and stellar (e.g. masses) information, allowing for an investigation into an array of different characteristics.
 Escape times and velocities of each star are also known, allowing for an examination into how the extra-tidal distributions change with time.
 Below, we highlight the outcomes of extra-tidal stars/binaries simulated in the baseline static tidal field (\texttt{MWPotential2014}), where the catalogue itself is available online at \href{https://zenodo.org/record/8436703}{https://zenodo.org/record/8436703}.
+Note that we ignore observational uncertainties on the cluster phase-space coordinates, however one could account for this by running several iterations of a specific cluster with \texttt{Corespray}.